-Type of class: Withdrawal period Deadline

-for withdrawal submitted on the previous Saturday By 5:00 p.m. on Friday of Week 13

-recorded on the transcript.

-By 5:00 p.m. on Friday of Week 6

-Continuing Stadont With the NOTE: A "W" is recorded on the transcript.
+Type of class: Withdrawal period Deadline for withdrawal submitted on the previous Saturday By 5:00 p.m. on Friday of Week 13 Week 13, the grade earned in the course is recorded on the transcript.
+By 5:00 p.m. on Friday of Week 6 Continuing Stadont With the NOTE: A "W" is recorded on the transcript.
 After Week 6, the grade earned in the course is recorded on the transcript.